owainlewis/athena/README.markdown

 # Scout

-Scout is an automated test tool for websites.
+Scout is an easy tool for mining data from web pages.

 It's primary use is for crawling web pages and remote automated testing.

-Ultimately, the aim of the library will be to make it really easy to test web pages for errors.
+Ultimately, the aim of the library will be to make it really easy to quickly crawl and analyse web pages.

 ## Usage